stuomas/stuomaskin/README.md

 <b>Development</b>
 I'm quite happy with the design, but the CSS is in some cases a bit hacky, what is of course sometimes needed when making stylesheets for a subreddit, but I'm working on cleaning it.
-If some CSS god want's to help, I'm happy to cooperate.
+If some CSS god wants to help, I'm happy to cooperate.